 Our ebooks include titles from the following publishers and collections (note that these links are to external websites and open in a new tab/window), but please note that access is selective: not all books from all collections are available to the University.

 For Droz Online see the individual collections: Calvin, Textes Litteraires Francais and Humanisme Renaissance.

-On iDiscover you might come across books that are 'restricted to designated PCs'.
+On iDiscover you might come across books that are "Available on designated PCs in the UL and most Faculty and Departmental libraries”.
 These ebooks are supplied to the UL by publishers under Electronic Legal Deposit legislation, and may only be used on designated PCs for Electronic Legal Deposit access.
-Read more about Electronic Legal Deposit.